 The earwig (Forficula Auricular) can be found in almost all zones although they are most common in the southern climates.

 The earwigs are quick movers and nocturnal.
 The pest hides out during the day when you are tending the garden.

 This makes it very hard for you to spot one.

 The bad news about getting rid of this pest is that they are also beneficial to your garden.
 They act as scavengers on rotting matter speeding up the process.
-They are also predators of insect larvae, feeding aphids, snails and other slow-moving bugs.
+They are also predators of insect larvae, feeding on and killing aphids, snails and other slow-moving bugs.

 Although they feed on other insects, you really need to control or kill earwigs as these pests also feed on the rest of your garden.
 Read on to learn more about earwigs control.